ProjectSidewalk/sidewalk-cv-2021/README.md

 | Obstacle |   10k     |
 | Surface Problem |   25k    |

-This are the counts without filtering the labels that don't satisfy the validation conditions above, so in trying to build a balanced dataset of 10k labels per label type, our final counts were
+This are the counts without filtering the labels that don't satisfy the validation conditions above, so in trying to build a balanced dataset of 10k labels per label type, our final counts were 9998 curb ramps, 10000 missing curb ramps, 8930 obstacles, 10000 surface problems.
+One thing to note is that labels might have been discarded due to the panorama imagery they were cropped from not existing or the crop size going out of the vertical bounds of the GSV imagery, which will be discussed later.
+This explains why there are less than 10000 curb ramps despite the overwhelming majority of curb ramps in the Seattle database.
+The smaller quantity of obstacles is due to the smaller quantity of obstacles in the Seattle database overall.

 ### Model Training

 ## Results/Analysis